 Lyon Mountain Memorial United Methodist Church

 We are a small, yet loving congregation.
-You are invited to join us in worship on any Sunday morning at 9:30 AM.
+You are invited to join us in worship on any Sunday morning at 9:30 am (effective June 23rd 9:00 am !).

 During July and August (and on Election Day), we host “Michigan Wednesdays” to raise money for support of our church, and at the same time, enjoy camaraderie with folks in this community and nearby areas.

 Our congregation has a long history, beginning in 1880 as the iron-mining community of Lyon Mountain grew rapidly to accommodate a swelling population of miners, families and service providers.
 On Christmas eve that year, the town residents gathered to celebrate the opening of the new Methodist Church.
 The photograph to the left, circa 1892, shows a large gathering of town residents next to the original church, that was later destroyed by fire.